 - Treasurer, who shall act in a fiduciary capacity for the Association, overseeing the propriety of its financial affairs, and who shall be concerned with appropriate revenue streams to keep the Association viable.

 The Executive Director shall be the top staff executive of PSMA, and act as its Chief Administrative Officer.
 He or she shall be contracted by and report to the Board of Directors.
 The contract duration and specific duties of the Executive Director shall be determined by the Board of Directors.

 The Officers of the Association shall constitute the Executive Committee and shall be empowered to act on behalf of the Board of Directors between meetings.
 The primary functions of the Executive Committee shall be to make policy recommendations to the full Board, and to act as the long-range Planning Committee.
-The President shall act as Chairman of the Executive Committee.
+The President shall act as Chair of the Executive Committee.

 There shall be Standing Committees of PSMA.
-Two (2) or more Co-Chairmen for each Standing Committee shall be approved by the PSMA Board of Directors.
+Two (2) or more Co-Chairs for each Standing Committee shall be approved by the PSMA Board of Directors.
 The Board may set overall guidelines and objectives for each committee; however, the specific working procedures will be determined by each committee.
-The Standing Committees may include but are not be limited to:
+The Standing Committees may include but are not limited to:

 - Energy Harvesting